 |Class 5||Married with a lower income (than partner in class 3)|

 |Class 6||Second job or tax deduction without proper employee information|

-The tax classes are most important for married couples, as tax classes three and five represent a way for couples with unequal salaries to save money on their overall tax bill.
-It is possible to change your tax class (for instance if you were automatically placed in tax class four by the tax office and you earn significantly more than your partner).
-To do this you will need to obtain a request a tax class change form from your local tax office.
+The tax classes are most important for married couples, as tax classes 3 and 5 represent a way for couples with unequal salaries to save money on their overall tax bill.
+It is possible to change your tax class (for instance if you were automatically placed in tax class 4 by the tax office and you earn significantly more than your partner).
+To do this, you will need to obtain a request a tax class change form from your local tax office.

 Tax deductions in Germany

 Most people submitting a tax return will take advantage of tax deductions in order to reduce their overall tax liability and increase the likelihood that they will receive a refund.
 Under the German tax system, it is possible to claim many different types of payments as tax-exempt.
 You can declare the following kinds of expenses in your tax return: